w3c/wai-intro-atag/content/no-code.md

 ## Why Accessibility Matters

-Website makers need no-code tools, including CMSs, and website generators, that:
+Addressing accessibility can be challenging for website creators and maintainers who do not have the time, skills, or resources .
+Website creators need no-code tools, including CMSs, and website generators, that:

-* are accessible to website makers with disabilities
+* are accessible to website creators with disabilities
 * can create accessible websites

 **Accessibility is required by law and is a procurement requirement** in many situations.